Jakob Altaras: World War II, persecution and career

 From September 1943, during World War II, he was a member of the Partisan resistance movement in Croatia.
 When the Split Synagogue was set on fire, Altaras saved the Torah and other sacred objects from the flames.
 In 1943 he smuggled from Croatia 40 Jewish children across the Adriatic to Villa Emma near Modena, Italy, from where they were transferred to the Mandatory Palestine.
 In August, 1943 Altaras illegally entered the Rab concentration camp and took to Split the photos which were secretly recorded by the imprisoned Jewish youth.
 After the war those photos were used by the Commission for War Crimes in SFR Yugoslavia.

 After graduation in 1946, Altaras worked as an assistant professor of radiology at the "Vojna Bolnica Zagreb" (Military Hospital) under Prof. Milan Smokvina.
 From 1950s he was a Head Physician of the "Centre for radiology and nuclear medicine" at "Vojna Bolnica Zagreb".
 At the same time he owned the private practice in Zagreb.
 In the 1958 he received his master's degree and started to teach medicine at the University of Zagreb.
 In the meantime Altaras started to explore the true causes of the death of his brother Silvio Altaras, who was killed by the communist regime of PR Yugoslavia in early 1945.
-Because of that, in 1964, League of Communists of Croatia started to political persecute Altaras in a mounted court case.
+Because of that, in 1964, League of Communists of Croatia started to politically persecute Altaras in a mounted court case.
 He was forced to leave Croatia and moved to Zurich, Switzerland.
 There he worked at the University Hospital Zurich from 1964 to 1966.
 In 1966 Altaras moved to Giessen, Germany and started to work at the University hospital Giessen und Marburg.
 In 1992 he published his principal professional work: A new atlas of large and small intestine - the integration of diagnostic methods.

 Altaras was also very socially active; in 1978, he founded the revived Jewish community in Giessen.
 With political skill, his charismatic personality and genuine interest in the fate of the "little people", he also served as the president of the Jewish community in Giessen.
-Under his leadership the new Beith-Jaakov Synagogue of Giessen was built in the 1995.
+Under his leadership the new Beith-Jaakov Synagogue of Giessen was built in 1995.
 A community center was also built in the new building, which is used every year to welcome exchange students from Israel.